 Fountain at Point State Park in downtown Pittsburgh

-Asides from offering scenic views and convenient access to the city’s best urban bike path, this park holds a bit of historical significance.
-The park was listed on the National Register of Historic Places in 1975 as part of the Renaissance District.
+Asides from offering scenic views and convenient access to the city’s best urban bike path, this park holds a lot of historical significance.
+It was listed on the National Register of Historic Places in 1975 as part of the Renaissance District.
 The Pittsburgh Renaissance urban renewal project of the 50’s cleared a former run down industrial area for the 36 acre park which stands today.

-Point State Park was a key site during the French and Indian war of the 18th century.
+This park was a key site during the French and Indian war of the 18th century.
 The Fort Pitt museum is located inside the park.
-At this museum, you can learn more about Western PA’s role in the French and Indian War and also more about the general history of the city of Pittsburgh.
-Also found on-site within the park are three granite traceries which mark Fort Duquesne (1754) and Fort Pitt (1759).
+I personally have not visited yet, but if you are interested you can learn more about Western PA’s role in the French and Indian War and also more about the general history of the city.
+You will also find three granite traceries which mark Fort Duquesne (1754) and Fort Pitt (1759).

 Park amenities